 Givex is a publicly traded company listed under the symbol "GIVX" on the Toronto Stock Exchange ("TSX").
 Our authorized share capital currently consists of an unlimited number of common shares ("Givex Shares") without par value and an unlimited number of Givex Preferred Shares.
-As at the date of this MD&A, the Company had the following securities issued and outstanding: (i) 122,026,537 Givex Shares; 11,772,500 common share purchase warrants ("Givex Warrants"); (ii) 1,538,600 compensation or advisory options to purchase units of Givex each entitling its holder to acquire one unit of Givex, each unit being comprised of one Givex Share and one-half of one Givex Warrant at a price of \$1.00 until November 25, 2023 ("Givex Compensation Options"); (iii) 65,308 non-transferable common share purchase warrants exercisable at a price of \$0.92 per Givex Share until February 23, 2026 ("Broker Warrants"); (iv) 7,095,999 stock options granted pursuant to the Company's incentive stock options plan ("Givex Options"); and (v) 8,722,525 restricted share units granted pursuant to the Company's restricted share unit plan, ("Givex RSUs").
+As at the date of this MD&A, the Company had the following securities issued and outstanding: (i) 126,465,531 Givex Shares; 11,772,500 common share purchase warrants ("Givex Warrants"); (ii) 1,538,600 compensation or advisory options to purchase units of Givex each entitling its holder to acquire one unit of Givex, each unit being comprised of one Givex Share and one-half of one Givex Warrant at a price of \$1.00 until November 25, 2023 ("Givex Compensation Options"); (iii) 65,308 non-transferable common share purchase warrants exercisable at a price of \$0.92 per Givex Share until February 23, 2026 ("Broker Warrants"); (iv) 7,647,800 stock options granted pursuant to the Company's incentive stock options plan ("Givex Options"); and (v) 4,096,675 restricted share units granted pursuant to the Company's restricted share unit plan, ("Givex RSUs").
 There are no Preferred Shares issued and outstanding in the Company.

-As at the date of this MD&A, there are 122,026,537 Givex Shares issued and outstanding.
+As at the date of this MD&A, there are 126,465,531 Givex Shares issued and outstanding.
 Each Givex Share entitles the holder thereof to: (i) receive notice of, attend and vote at all meetings of the shareholders of the Company, and each Givex Share confers the right to one vote at all such meetings; (ii) receive and participate equally and rateably in any dividends declared on the Givex Shares, if and when declared by the Givex Board, in their sole discretion; and (iii) receive and participate equally and rateably in any distribution of the assets of the Company in the event of liquidation, dissolution or winding-up of the Company, whether voluntary or involuntary, or any other distribution of the assets of the Company among its shareholders for the purpose of winding up its affairs.
+The total issued and outstanding shares include the 2 million common shares issued to retain a key employee as part of the Counter Solutions acquisition.
+These shares are retractable based on Counter Solutions meeting agreed targets and on the continued employment of the key employee until fully vested.
+This acquisition is further described above.